IbrahimTayeb/QuizGame/README.md

-# Quiz Game application using JavaScript, JQuery, and CSS styling
+# Quiz Game web application using JavaScript, JQuery, and CSS styling